 B. AIRCRAFT CLEARANCE LEAD TIME AND VALIDATION

-1. Each foreign mission must submit diplomatic clearance requests via DCAS (https://dcas.state.gov) no later than three full business days in advance of the aircraft’s initial entry into the United States.
+1. Each foreign mission must submit diplomatic clearance requests via DCAS (https://dcas.state.gov) no less than three business days in advance of the aircraft’s initial entry into the United States.
 For an example not involving a holiday, requests for aircraft to arrive in U.S. airspace on Monday at 1300Z hours must be submitted via DCAS no later than the previous Wednesday at 1300Z hours.
 “Business days” routinely are Monday through Friday and do not include federal holidays when the U.S. government is closed.
-To facilitate planning, federal holidays observed by the U.S. government in 2020 will be:
+To facilitate planning, federal holidays observed by the U.S. government in 2020 follows:

 Wednesday, January 1 – New Year’s Day